 4. Do I need insurance to trade at LMM?

 Yes, this is one of our main requirements for physical events.
-It is really important to have public liability insurance in the event of an accident, to cover you and your customers.
+It is really important to have Public Liability Insurance (PLI) in the event of an accident, to cover you and your customers.

 5. Do my products need to be CE marked?